-Stablecoins have been around for a while and everyone hears about USDT and its groundbreaking volume.
-But what is USDT’s importance in your life and how can you make it work for you.
+Stablecoins have been around for a while and if you’re up to date, then you’ve heard of USDT and its groundbreaking volume.
+But what is USDT’s importance in your life and how can you make it work for you?
 This article explores this question and more.

 To understand USDT Let’s begin by understanding what a stable coin is.